top of page

 Tamar River Cruises Launceston

-Tamar River Cruises
+Enjoy a Tamar River Cruise

 The award-winning Tamar River Cruises operate several times daily, 365 days a year, making it easy to fit a scenic river adventure into any itinerary.
 Guests can choose from morning, lunch, or afternoon cruises, each offering a unique way to experience northern Tasmania’s beauty.

-The cruises wind along the picturesque Tamar River, taking in stunning riverside scenery, or you can opt for a cruise around the dramatic cliffs and bushland of Cataract Gorge.
 Whether you’re looking to relax with a peaceful sightseeing trip, enjoy a delicious meal on board, or capture photos of the region’s natural and historic highlights, Tamar River Cruises provide a memorable and leisurely way to see some of Launceston’s most beautiful sights.

 City Park ~ Launceston, Tasmania.

-City Park Launceston
+See the Monkeys at City Park Launceston

 City Park, located in the heart of Launceston, is a beautifully maintained green space that offers something for everyone.
 Visitors can wander along shady pathways lined with flowering garden beds, relax by the tranquil duck pond, or challenge friends to a game on the giant outdoor chess board.